chenj-freedom/bilibili_downloader/README.en.md

 [简体中文](README.md) | English

-A simple Bilibili downloader script.
-It currently downloads audio and converts it to mp3, and it can also download video and merge it to mp4.
+A Bilibili downloader script.
+It currently supports audio and video downloads.

 ## Features